ibm-cloud-docs/virtualization/install-vmware-centos-5x-64-bit.md

 Answer **yes**.
 This response creates a network for your public network device so that you can access the internet on your virtual machines.

 2. “Your computer has multiple ethernet interfaces available: eth0, eth1.
 Which one do you want to bridge to vmnet0?”
 Type *eth1* and press Enter.
-All {{site.data.keyword.BluSoftlayer}} servers are set up with the public network running on eth1 and the private network runing on eth0.
+All {{site.data.keyword.cloud}} servers are set up with the public network running on eth1 and the private network runing on eth0.
 In VMware, the default bridge device for vmnet0 is eth0.

 ## Bridging the private network
 {: #bridging-the-private-network}